chauveaul/ChatExpire/README.md

  <p align="center"> <img src="https://ziadoua.github.io/m3-Markdown-Badges/badges/Javascript/javascript3.svg"> <img src="https://ziadoua.github.io/m3-Markdown-Badges/badges/Firebase/firebase1.svg"> <img src="https://ziadoua.github.io/m3-Markdown-Badges/badges/Express/express1.svg"> <img src="https://ziadoua.github.io/m3-Markdown-Badges/badges/HTML/html1.svg"> <img src="https://ziadoua.github.io/m3-Markdown-Badges/badges/CSS/css1.svg"> <img src="https://ziadoua.github.io/m3-Markdown-Badges/badges/NodeJS/nodejs1.svg"></p>
 <hr>

-## How to use it
+## 🤔 How to use it

 To start using ChatExpire, you can simply head over to this [link](https://www.chatexpire.web.app).

 >[!NOTE]
->Make sure to stay on the same ip address for the duration of the conversation, otherwise the server will respond with a 404:Not Found
+>Make sure to stay on the same ip address for the duration of the conversation, otherwise the server will respond with a 404: Not Found

 ### Create a Lounge
 To create a lounge, you can click on the **Create Lounge** button situated in the main menu, and you will then get redirected to the chat page.
 Afterwards, you can just send the lounge number or the URL to a friend!